ImAadarsh/ipn_workshops/JOINING_LINKS_FEATURE.md

 # Joining Links Management Feature

 ## Overview
 This feature allows administrators to prepare joining links for all enrolled users for a workshop and track the progress.
 It populates the workshops_emails table with is_sent = 0 to indicate emails are ready for sending.
-It includes the ability to revert the action if needed.
+It also includes the ability to send actual workshop reminder emails with professional templates and unique joining links.

 ## Files Added/Modified